exercism/haskell/README.md

 ## Running HLint
-All code in this repository should be as idiomatic as possible, so we enforce in Travis-CI that it returns `No hints` when processed by HLint.
+All code in this repository should be as idiomatic as possible, so we enforce in GitHub Actions that it returns `No hints` when processed by HLint.

 It is highly recommended to run `hlint` on your sources before opening a